 The introductory TIL Fundamentals gave a good impression of the scope and variety of the TIL master programme.
-The Specialisations help you to take more control of the content and direction of your study.
+The Specialisations help you to take more control of the direction and content of your study.

 The four available specialisations are:

-- 2.1 Specialisation P - Policy: Infrastructure, Planning & Environment
+- Specialisation P - Policy: Infrastructure, Planning and Environment

 Planning, policy making, project management, assessment, behaviour of actors and organisations.